Sato Kilman: Politics

+First terms as prime minister (2010–2013)

-On 2 December 2010 Kilman was appointed Prime Minister after Edward Natapei was ousted in a vote of no confidence.
-Kilman was himself narrowly ousted in a vote of no confidence on 24 April 2011 (Easter Sunday), by twenty-six votes to twenty-five; Serge Vohor succeeded him.
+On 2 December 2010 Kilman was appointed prime minister after Edward Natapei was ousted in a vote of no confidence.
+Kilman was himself narrowly ousted in a vote of no confidence on 24 April 2011 (Easter Sunday), by 26 votes to 25; Serge Vohor succeeded him.

 Vohor's election was declared invalid on 13 May 2011, as he only had a relative majority, and not an absolute one.

-On 16 June, however, Chief Justice Vincent Lunabek ruled in a separate case put forward by Edward Natapei, contesting the constitutionality of Kilman's initial election in December 2010.
+On 16 June, Chief Justice Vincent Lunabek ruled in a separate case put forward by Edward Natapei, contesting the constitutionality of Kilman's initial election in December 2010.
 Lunabek ruled that Kilman's election to office had indeed been unconstitutional, as "[t]he speaker of Parliament Maxime Carlot Korman [had] appointed Mr Kilman prime minister without following article 41 of the constitution which required he be elected by secret ballot".
-Kilman's premiership was annulled, and Natapei was restored as interim Prime Minister, instructed to convene Parliament for the election of a new Prime Minister.
+Kilman's premiership was annulled, and Natapei was restored as interim prime minister, instructed to convene Parliament for the election of a new prime minister.
 Ironically, as Natapei's ministers were restored as interim ministers, Kilman reverted to being Natapei's interim deputy prime minister - a position he was expected to hold only for a few days.

 On 26 June, Kilman stood for the premiership, and was elected by Parliament, with 29 votes to Serge Vohor's 23.

 He retained the confidence of Parliament following the October 2012 general election, forming a broad coalition government.

 On 20 March 2013, Minister for Justice and Social Welfare Thomas Laken and Minister for Ni-Vanuatu Business Marcellino Pipite crossed the floor to join the Opposition, along with six government backbenchers.
 Lacking a majority with which to govern, Kilman announced his resignation the following day, before a motion of no confidence could be brought against him.
 On 23 March, Parliament elected Moana Carcasses Kalosil to succeed him.

 On 15 May 2014, Carcasses was ousted in a motion of no confidence.
 New Prime Minister Joe Natuman appointed Kilman his Minister for Foreign Affairs and Trade.
 In early June 2015, Natuman sacked him for having said publicly that he could support a motion of no confidence against the government.